hmchou56/centra8/centra4/program.md

 ****
 ### 10:30 AM – 12:00 PM
 **Catch-a-project-and-group Concurrent Breakout Sessions**
-- *Participants of different projects gather in distributed rooms to continue the formulation and advancement of collaborations around existing and proposed projects.
+- *Participants of different projects gather in distributed rooms to continue the formulation and advancement of collaborations around existing and proposed projects*

 ****
 ### 12:00 – 1:00 PM